 calculus linear algebra statistics logic and discrete mathematics advanced data structures computer systems automata theory algorithm design and analysis programming languages software engineering

 Applicants should also have taken at least two advanced courses in applications areas such as artificial intelligence, database theory, or computer graphics.
 Candidates with high academic standing in an undergraduate degree other than computing science, who have some computing science background, either academic or professional, may be admitted as graduate preparatory students.
-Preparatory students will be asked to complete up to one year of undergraduate courses to enhance their background.
-Partial support will be made available to students with preparatory status.
+Graduate preparatory students will be asked to complete up to one year of undergraduate courses to enhance their background.
+Partial support may be available to students with preparatory status.
 Students are normally only admitted starting in the Fall term, but occasional exceptions are made.

 Applicants with a strong undergraduate background in computing science are accepted as full M.Sc. students.
 Three patterns of the Master's degree are offered, research, project and course work.
 The requirements for these are detailed below.